openharmony/docs/en/application-dev/application-models/start-email-apps.md

-# Starting an Email Application
+# Using startAbilityByType to Start an Email Application

 This topic describes how to open the vertical domain panel of email applications.